Military of the Swedish Empire: Invading the Holy Roman Empire

 The Swedish army peaked at 140,000 troops in 1632, the majority of the regulars being German recruits.
 However these troops were spread out so individual battles remained relatively small; the king's personal strike force was only 16,000 men at Mainz.Wilson, Peter (2009).
 "Europe's Tragedy: A History of the Thirty Years War."
 Page 484.
-In addition to Germans, about 30,000 mercenaries from Britain (80% Scots) served in the Swedish army from 1631 to 1639, a large chunk of the 111,950 Britons who fought in the Holy Roman Empire between 1620 and 1644 (most of the rest fought with the French, Dutch, or Danish).Wilson, table 1.
-Per Swedish military archives, around 150,000 Swedish and Finnish soldiers died in the 1621 to 1648 campaigns: 40,000 in the 1621-1629 in the Prussian and Livonian wars, and 110,000 in the 1635-1648 war in Germany.
+In addition to Germans, about 30,000 mercenaries from Britain served in the Swedish army from 1631 to 1639, a large chunk of the 111,950 Britons who fought in the Holy Roman Empire between 1620 and 1644 (most of the rest fought with the French, Dutch, or Danish).Wilson, table 1.
+Per Swedish military archives, around 150,000 Swedish and Finnish soldiers died in the 1621 to 1648 campaigns: 40,000 in the 1621–1629 in the Prussian and Livonian wars, and 110,000 in the 1635–1648 war in Germany.
 Wilson estimates that another 400,000 foreigners (mostly Germans) died in Swedish service in the period, as conscripts or mercenaries.
 These figures are considerable, considering that Sweden and Finland together only had a population of 1.2 million in 1620.

+Finland was an integral part of Sweden during the Swedish Empire.
+At the time of the Thirty Years' War, Finns represented a significant part of the Swedish army.
+Roughly 2/5 from the infantry and 3/7 from the cavalry in the army were from Finland.
+They served in their own units which used Finnish as their main language.
+Commands were also given in Finnish.
+The Finnish cavalry in the Swedish army was called Hakkapeliitta after their battle cry "Hakkaa päälle!".
+Approximately 110,000 soldiers from Finland lost their lives serving the Swedish Empire between 1617–1721; taking into account the contemporary number of inhabitants in Finland, this is roughly equivalent to 1,000,000 20th century casualties.